jasewarner/latest-tweets-obvs/trunk/README.txt

 1. This is a screenshot of the plugin settings page.

 == Changelog ==

+= 1.0.7 =
+Updated banner and icon assets

 = 1.0.6 =
 Fixed regex bug when retrieving tweet content